I am an intellectual historian, with a specialisation in the pre-modern history of science, technology and medicine.

-I held positions as Postdoctoral and Research Fellow at The Warburg Institute of London, the University of Exeter, the Folger Institute of Washington DC, and the Edward Worth Library.
-In 2018-19 I awarded a Visiting Professor Fellowship at the Institute for Advanced Research in the Humanities (IRH-ICUB) in Bucharest, a Visiting Scientist Fellowship at the University of Padua, researching medieval forms of quantification and early modern corpuscularianism and, most recently, I awarded Vicnet Peset Llorca residential fellowship to be held at the University of Valencia (September 2022).
+I held positions as Postdoctoral and Research Fellow at The Warburg Institute of London, the University of Exeter, the Folger Institute in Washington DC, the Edward Worth Library in Dublin, and the Julius Maximilian University of Würzburg.
+In 2018-19 I was awarded two Visiting Professor Fellowships at the Institute for Advanced Research in the Humanities (IRH-ICUB) in Bucharest and at the University of Padua, researching medieval forms of quantification and early modern corpuscularianism.
+Most recently, I received a Vicent Peset Llorca Residential Fellowship at the López Piñero Interuniversity Institute, University of Valencia.

-As well as holding an honorary fellowship at the University of Exeter, I am currently Senior Research Fellow at the Institut für Geschichte der Medizin, Julius-Maximilians-Universität Würzburg, working as a Principal Investigator on a project revolving around theories of Intensity in Natural Philosophy and Medicine (1400-1650), founded in 2021 by the German Research Foundation (DFG Eigene Stelle).
+As well as holding an honorary fellowship at the University of Exeter, I am currently a Senior Research Fellow at the Institut für Geschichte der Medizin, Julius-Maximilians-Universität Würzburg working as Principal Investigator (Eigene Stelle) on the Project “Measuring the World by Degrees.
+Intensity in Early Modern Medicine and Natural Philosophy (1400-1650)” funded by the German Research Foundation (DFG – Project no: 461231785).

 In 2018 I founded the ‘Centre for the Study of Medicine and the Body in the Renaissance’ (CSMBR, http://csmbr.fondazionecomel.org/

-As a junior instructor in Rome (2006-2012), I convened modules on ancient, medieval, and modern philosophy and culture, teaching to undergraduates and adult learners alike.
-Most recently, as an Adjunct Professor (Exeter, Bucharest, Wurzburg), I have been teaching modules on Early Modern Italian Culture and Society, as well as on Aristotle and the Aristotelian Tradition, on Galen and early modern medicine, while currently lecturing on German Idealism and the epistemic role of error in medicine at the Faculty of Philosophy and the Insitute for the History of Medicine at the University of Würzburg.
+As a junior instructor in Rome (2006-2012), I convened modules on ancient, medieval, and modern philosophy and culture, teaching to undergraduates, postgraduates and adult learners alike.
+Most recently, as an Adjunct Professor (Exeter, Bucharest, Wurzburg: 2018-2020), I have been teaching modules on Early Modern Italian Culture and Society, as well as on Aristotle and the Aristotelian Tradition, on Galen and early modern medicine, and on German Idealism (2019-2020).
+Currently (2018 to present), I lecture on Historical Foundations of Medical Theory and Practice (“Historisches Grundlagen ärztlichen Denkens und Handelns”) at the Insitute for the History of Medicine at the University of Würzburg.